DrMartinel/sm-workos-vp/README.md

     cd sm-workos
     ```

-2.  **Run the development environment setup script:**
+2.  **Run the environment setup script:**
-    This script will clone all the submodules you have access to.
-If you don't have access to the `reports` repository, it will create a "dummy" module in its place so you can still run the project.
+    This script intelligently clones all submodules you have access to.
+If you lack permissions for a specific module (e.g., `reports`), it creates a functional placeholder, allowing the project to build without errors.
     ```bash
     ./init-dev-env.sh
     ```